Canadian Lawyer Readers' Choice

 Institutional context

-The correctional environment creates unique circumstances, including limited access to care, restricted autonomy, and specific institutional duties that shape both the injury and the recovery trajectory.
+The correctional environment creates unique circumstances, including limited access to care, and specific institutional duties that shape both the injury and the recovery trajectory.

 Mental health complexity

 Many individuals in correctional settings have pre-existing mental health conditions.
-Our assessment distinguishes between pre-existing needs and those arising from institutional negligence.
+Our assessment distinguishes between pre-existing needs and those arising from the incident.

 Injury-Related Complexity